mozilla/gecko-dev/python/mozperftest/perfdocs/vision.rst

 registered under **PERFTESTS_MANIFESTS** in `moz.build` files such as https://searchfox.org/mozilla-central/source/netwerk/test/moz.build#17

-If you launch `./mach perftest` without any parameters, you will get a full list of available tests, and you can pick and run one.
-Adding `--push-to-try` will run it on try.

 The framework loads perf tests and reads its metadata, that can be declared within the test.
 We have a parser that is currently able to recognize and load **xpcshell** tests and **browsertime** tests, and a runner for each one of those.